kaiquelupo/plugin-twilio-infra/README.md

 ### Twilio CLI Serverless Plugin

 This plugin uses as base the [Twilio CLI Serverless Plugin](https://github.com/twilio-labs/plugin-serverless) repository.
-A big thank you for everyone involved in this project! **#WeBuild**
+A big thank you to everyone involved in this project! **#WeBuild**